WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/iti/iti13.pli.md

 ---
-title: Makkhapariññā sutta - Completely Understanding Contempt
+title: Makkhapariññā sutta - Completely Comprehending Contempt
-description: One is incapable of ending suffering without directly knowing, not fully understanding contempt, with the mind not detaching from it, and without abandoning it.
-One is capable of ending suffering by directly knowing, by fully understanding contempt, with the mind detaching from it, and by abandoning it.
+description: One is incapable of ending suffering without directly knowing, not fully comprehending contempt, with the mind not detaching from it, and without abandoning it.
+One is capable of ending suffering by directly knowing, by fully comprehending contempt, with the mind detaching from it, and by abandoning it.
 fetter: ill-will
-tags: suffering, contempt, ungratefulness, understanding, detachment, abandoning, iti
+tags: suffering, contempt, ungratefulness, wisdom, detachment, abandoning, iti
 id: iti13
 ---